-To put ointment into your child’s eyes, have her sit in a chair and tilt her head back.
-Or she could lie down.
-You may need to wrap a baby in a blanket to keep her arms and legs still.
+To put ointment into your child’s eyes, have them sit in a chair and tilt their head back.
+Or they could lie down.
+You may need to wrap a baby in a blanket to keep their arms and legs still.

 The medicine in your ointment could affect other drugs, vitamins, or natural supplements you’re taking.
 Make sure your doctor is aware of everything you use on a daily basis.
 If you’re pregnant, think you’re pregnant, or are breastfeeding, tell your doctor.

 Don’t keep prescription eye ointment longer than 28 days.
 You can take it to your pharmacist to get rid of it safely.